 For example, I have taken the keywords from two different job announcements currently listed on www.USAJOBS.gov for the same job title.

 A. Administrative Support Assistant (Bureau of Land Management) keywords include:

 B. Administrative Support Assistant (Office of National Drug Control Policy) keywords include:

 Assuming that a job seeker had the experience to do both of those jobs, the same resume obviously could not cover both of these positions effectively.
-So, a savvy job seeker would adjust the resume to fit each announcement.
+So, an informed job seeker, like you now, would adjust the resume to fit each announcement.

-Read the job announcement carefully, and then complete the application process thoroughly and accurately.
+Read the job announcement carefully.Then, complete the application process thoroughly and accurately.